Example 1: Indian scientists find a 'wonder herb' in the high Himalayas The Times of India (August 2014)

 Apparently, Indian scientists say they have 'found' a 'wonder herb' which can, "regulate the immune system, help adjust to the mountain environment and, above all, protect from radioactivity"!
 Given such astonishing claims, why have I and indeed the whole world, not heard of this drug and why, 2 years after the publication of this newspaper article, is the drug not in use world-wide?
 Could it be that even the necessary initial trials to support such "claims" have not actually been completed?
 Which journals of international repute have they published their results/evidence in?
 Are their conclusions valid?
 This article does not tell us.

 To begin with, the journalist does not seem to understand the difference between a genus of plants and individual species.
-Because one species in a genus is proven to have 'active principles' which have potential for medicinal usage, does not mean all species in that genus do.
+Because one species in a genus is shown to have 'active principles' with potential for medicinal usage, does not mean all species in that genus do.
 In the second paragraph, simplistically they call the herb 'Rhodiola' yet this is a genus of some 20 species in the Himalayan region (the number world-wide is thought to be anywhere from 36 to 90), many of which are difficult to distinguish identification-wise.
-Which species does the article mean?
+Which species (in both the singular and plural sense) does the article actually refer to?

 Next, we are told that actually, the properties of 'Rhodiola' (again the genus only is referred to) are "largely unknown"....
 Apparently, the leafy parts of the plant (we are not told which species - the foliage varies considerably, as would its palatability) were used as a vegetable by locals.
 The 'local' name given in the article seems to be its Tibetan name - which according to Koelz (1979) actually refers to a different plant altogether, belonging to the same family Crassulaceae as Rhodiola, namely Sedum ewersii (now Hylotelephium ewersii) - which is readily distinguished from the two Rhodiola species illustrated in the article.
 Then, we hear that in fact research, undertaken by DIHAR - 'Defence Institute of High Altitude Research' is only exploring the therapeutic values of the herb, yet the journalist goes on to CLAIM that it can do wonders for the troops posted in difficult high altitude areas, like the 5400m (nearly 18,000') Siachen glacier (where there are exchanges between Indian and Pakistani troops).
 Contradictory statements abound in this article.